glaukko/habit-tracker-gui/README.md

 ### habit-tracker-gui

+Function based python program

-Simple Desktop App that provides an interface with checkboxes for the user to check the days where they completed a given, specific task, identified by its .hbt file name.
+App that provides an interface with checkboxes for the user to check the days where they completed a given, specific task, identified by its .hbt file name.

 ![Main app window.
 Days 27-31 are disabled because they are in the future](https://i.imgur.com/kj1WarO.png)